gramaziokohler/radii_docs/docs/_build/html/_sources/index.rst

 ___________________

 RADii is being developed by Thomas W. Lee since 2020.
 In 2022, he started a collaboration with Gramazio Kohler Research at ETHZ for further development of the program in the context of the Immersive Design Studio.
-ETH supported this project with a `Innovedum Grant <https://ethz.ch/de/die-eth-zuerich/lehre/innovedum/innovedum-fund.html>`_ , which among other this made this documentation possible.
+ETH supported this project with a `Innovedum Grant <https://ethz.ch/de/die-eth-zuerich/lehre/innovedum/innovedum-fund.html>`_ , which made this made this documentation and further proliferation possible.